-The Class Diagram is one of the Unified Modeling Language (UML) Structural diagrams that can be used to model a wide range of things.
-It is a general purpose diagram for modeling entities in the business and technical domains including terms and concepts Business Rules and Capabilities to XML and Database Schemas.
+Introducing The Class diagram is one of the Unified

+Modeling Language (UML) Structural

+diagrams that can be used to model a

+wide range of things.
+It is a general

+purpose diagram for modeling entities in

+the business and technical domains,

+including terms and concepts, Business

+Rules, and Capabilities in XML and

+Database Schemas.